Hermann Graf: War against the Soviet Union

 At the end of the month, III./JG 52 transferred to the Crimea, where Erich von Manstein's 11th Army was laying siege to Sevastopol.
 The 11th Army also faced Soviet forces on the Kerch Peninsula.
 Red Army forces had conducted amphibious landings there on 26 December 1941 and had strong air cover.
 At this time, Graf was competing with Leutnant Gerhard Köppen of 7./JG 52 (with 72 victories) as the Gruppe’s top pilot.
 They were constantly flying extra missions to outdo each other.
 On 30 April 1942, Graf had his best day to date.
 In seven missions over fourteen hours, he shot down six enemy aircraft to take his tally to 69.
 Exhausted, he then missed a day but on 2 May he exceeded that feat with seven victories from six missions.
 It was at this time that his squadron got the famous moniker, the "Karaya Staffel", from a record that Süß would incessantly play at the airfield and hum along to in the air.
 On 5 May, Köppen (with his score at 85 victories) was shot down over the Sea of Azov and was last seen being shelled by nearby Soviet artillery.

 The ground offensive for Kerch opened on 8 May but almost immediately, III./JG 52 (with Graf on 90 victories) was sent back to Kharkov, to counter a major Soviet offensive there.
 The air conflict was intense and in the first two days (13–14 May 1942), Graf shot down thirteen aircraft, which included his 100th victory.
 He became the seventh Luftwaffe pilot to achieve that milestone.
 It is an illustration of his dominance within his Gruppe, and the Luftwaffe tactical doctrine of ace versus wingman.
 In the first six months of 1942 Graf alone accounted for a quarter of all the aircraft shot down by III./ JG 52 It was the culmination of a remarkable seventeen days since his return to the front in which he had shot down 47 aircraft.
-He was awarded the Oak Leaves to the Knight's Cross on 17 May 1942 for achieving 104 victories.
-Only two days later, his score now at 106, he was notified that he was also to receive the Swords to his Knight's Cross.
+He was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 17 May 1942 for achieving 104 victories.
+Only two days later, his score now at 106, he was notified that he was also to receive the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern).
 On 24 May, Graf and Leutnant Adolf Dickfeld of 7./JG 52, flew to the Eastern Front headquarters at Rastenburg in Poland (the Wolf's Lair), for the official Oak Leaves and Swords presentation by Adolf Hitler the next day.
-Dickfeld was presented with the Oakleaves, having been awarded it on 19 May for achieving 101 victories after he shot down eleven aircraft on 18 May.
+Dickfeld was presented with the Oak Leaves, having been awarded it on 19 May for achieving 101 victories after he shot down eleven aircraft on 18 May.